Historic sites in Marlboro Township, New Jersey: Collins Blacksmith and Wheelwright Shop

 Built circa 1910, this is a two-story frame shop near Main Street with a gable roof, weatherboard siding, and sliding double doors.
 The lot was the site of blacksmith and wheelwright shops throughout the 19th century.
 The blacksmith shop was built by Hollands.
 It is now used as storage for antique farm equipment.

 It has the New Jersey Historic Sites Inventory number 1328-01-9.

 Conover House

 The main house was destroyed by fire in 1991.
-The couse was built c.
+The course was built c.
 1840 with 1893 alterations.
 It was 2 1/2 stories, and the main doorway had Greek Revival elements.
 A second large old house (c.
 1850?) and an elaborate barn complex remain on the property.

 It has the New Jersey Historic Sites Inventory number 1328-03.

 Dutch Reformed Chapel

 The Marlboro Dutch Reformed Chapel was a Christian church created in downtown Marlboro by the Old Brick Dutch Reformed Church.
 Built in 1869 on Main Street, its function was to serve as an alternative meeting place when weather or other events required a meeting closer to town.

 The building is an L-shaped wood-framed clapboard structure with intersecting gabled roof and a bell tower.
 Currently lost, the front of the structure had long thin stained glass windows which framed a semi-circular transom front double doorway.
 The building is 25 × 40 feet and was erected for $2,725.

 Marlboro Township Historic Commission placed a sign outside the structure which states, "A vernacular Victorian building with Romanesque elements, this chapel was used in the winter since the main church on Route 520 in the Bradevelt section had no heat.
 Several additions were added to the original chapel over time.
 The bell in the tower tolled until 1969 when the building was sold.
 The bell is now on the property of the main church."

 The church has a Monmouth County historic site inventory number, 1328-01-04.